-SCI330 Advanced Pharmacology 3 Credits
+SCI330 Advanced Pharmacology

 This course is a study of the science of pharmacology with emphasis on understanding the impact of pharmacological intervention on the human body.
 This is an in depth examination of the different classes of medications, side effects, interactions and contraindications.
 We will also explore the impact of over the counter (OTC) medications and herbal remedies.
+Prerequisite: ALH130 or ALH165

-SCI390 Upper-Level Science Transfer Credit 3 Credits
+SCI390 Upper-Level Science Transfer Credit